getnamo/TensorFlow-Unreal-Examples/README.md

 See available classifier models provided here: https://github.com/getnamo/tensorflow-ue4-examples/tree/master/Content/Scripts

 #### Saving / Loading Models
 [*mnistSaveLoad*](https://github.com/getnamo/tensorflow-ue4-examples/blob/master/Content/Scripts/mnistSaveLoad.py) python script will train on the first run and then save the trained model.
 Each subsequent run will used that trained model, skipping training time.
-You can also copy and paste this model to a new project and it will also skip the training.
+You can also copy and paste this saved model to a new project and then when using a compatible script, it will also skip the training.
 Use this as a guide to link your own pre-trained network for your own use cases.

 You can force retraining by either changing *ConnectedTFMnistActor->ForceRetrain* to true or deleting the model found under *Content/Scripts/model/mnistSimple*